This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - When watching, listening to or reading something that we find dull.

-Certain personality traits make people more susceptible to being bored, including low self-control, anxiety symptoms, impulsivity, depression, and substance use.
+Certain personality traits make people more susceptible to being bored, including low self-control, anxiety symptoms, impulsivity, depression and substance use.
 Those with certain personality disorders, such as borderline personality disorder, may also struggle with feeling bored, which can cause anxiety.

 Those who struggle with fatigue, due to health issues or poor sleep, may also find themselves in boring situations more often because they lack the energy to seek out fun experiences.
 Even people who have suffered certain brain disorders or head trauma that impact the orbitofrontal cortex are more prone to boredom, since this area of the frontal lobe affects feelings of reward.

 Interestingly, researchers have found that people tend to experience the most boredom when they are teenagers and the least when they are in their 50s.
-It makes sense that there would be less boring moments midlife because this is when most people have the most responsibilities, such as work, family, school, volunteering, hobbies, etc.
+It makes sense that there would be less boring moments in midlife because this is when most people have the most responsibilities, such as work, family, school, volunteering, hobbies, etc.

 Boredom tends to increase slightly among the elderly, as this is when many people are retired, socialize less, have less energy and may be more cognitively impaired.

-Potential Benefits of Boredom
+Benefits of boredom

 Here’s the good news: Although it doesn’t feel very exciting to be bored, if you lean in to the experience it can actually wind up improving your life.
 As one article published by Psychology Today put it: “Boredom is a catalyst for change and an opportunity for reflection.”

-Potential benefits boredom can include:
+Potential benefits of boredom can include:

 - Increasing self-awareness about what you do and don’t enjoy.